Generalized covariation for Banach space valued processes, It\^o formula and applications: Introduction

-\begin{cor} Let $\X$ be a Banach space valued process which is semilocally summable with respect to the tensor products.
-If $\X$ has a scalar quadratic variation, it admits a tensor quadratic variation process which has bounded variation. \end{cor}

 \begin{rem} The tensor quadratic variation can be linked to the one of \cite{dpz}; see Chapter 6 in \cite{DGR} for details.
 Let $H$ be a separable Hilbert space.
-If $\mathbb{V}$ is an $H$-valued $Q$-Brownian motion with $Tr(Q)<+\infty$ (see \cite{dpz} section 4), then $\mathbb{V}$ admits a scalar quadratic variation $[\mathbb{V}]_{t}^{\R}=t\,Tr(Q)$ and a tensor quadratic variation $[\mathbb{V}]^{\otimes}_{t}=tq$ where $q$ is the tensor associated to the nuclear operator $tQ$. \end{rem} Unfortunately, even the window process $W(\cdot)$ associated with a real Brownian motion $W$, does not admit a scalar quadratic variation.
+If $\mathbb{V}$ is an $H$-valued $Q$-Brownian motion with $Tr(Q)<+\infty$ (see \cite{dpz} section 4), then $\mathbb{V}$ admits a scalar quadratic variation $[\mathbb{V}]_{t}^{\R}=t\,Tr(Q)$ and a tensor quadratic variation $[\mathbb{V}]^{\otimes}_{t}=tq$ where $q$ is the tensor associated to the nuclear operator $tQ$. \end{rem} We have already observed that $W(\cdot)$ is not a $C([-\tau,0])$-valued semimartingale.
+Unfortunately, the window process $W(\cdot)$ associated with a real Brownian motion $W$, does not even admit a scalar quadratic variation.
 In fact the limit of

 for $\epsilon$ going to zero does not converge, as we will see in Proposition \ref{pr WBMNOQV}.
 This suggests that when $\X$ is a window process, the tensor quadratic variation is not the suitable object in order to perform stochastic calculus.
-On the other hand in Proposition \ref{prop WBMNS}, we remark that $W(\cdot)$ is not a $C([-\tau,0])$-valued semimartingale.\\ Let $\X$ (resp. $\Y$) a $B_{1}$ (resp. $B_{2}$)-valued process.
-In Definition \ref{def CHICOV} we will introduce a notion of covariation of $\X$ and $\Y$ (resp. quadratic variation when $\X=\Y$) which generalizes the tensor covariation (resp. tensor quadratic variation).
-This will be called $\chi$-covariation (resp. $\chi$-quadratic variation) in reference to a topological subspace $\chi$ of the dual of $B_{1} \hat{\otimes}_{\pi} B_{2}$ (resp. when $B_{1}=B_{2}$).
-According to our strategy, we will suppose that
+Let $\X$ (resp. $\Y$) be a $B_{1}$ (resp. $B_{2}$)-valued process.
+In Definition \ref{def CHICOV} we will introduce a notion of covariation of $(\X,\Y)$ (resp. quadratic variation of $\X$ when $\X=\Y$) which generalizes the tensor covariation (resp. tensor quadratic variation).
+This will be called $\chi$-covariation (resp. $\chi$-quadratic variation) in reference to a topological subspace $\chi$ of the dual of $B_{1} \hat{\otimes}_{\pi} B_{2}$ (resp. $B_{1} \hat{\otimes}_{\pi} B_{2}$ with $B_{1}=B_{2}$).
+We will suppose in particular that